razkar-studio/farben/docs/conventions/tips-and-tricks/index.md

 the environment first, then the text inside it.
 Think of it like painting a wall before placing furniture.
 :::

 ---

+Idiomatic ways to bleed are on [Colors And Printing](../colors-and-printing/#idiomatic-ways-to-bleed).

+---